 FLASH!
 IKEA goes solar!
-Consumers can now beat
+Consumers can now beat the cost of coal and natural-gas energy! |

-[For brief comment on how solar PV panels could save Harbin from its horrible coal smog, click here.
+For brief comment on how solar PV panels could save Harbin from its horrible coal smog, click here.
 For a final take on our recently suspended political travesty, click here.]

 Cheapest Now